Hawthorn - Crataegus

 Hawthorn or Crataegus, is a large, flowering shrub or small tree that has been used traditionally to treat congestive heart failure (CHF), and other cardiovascular conditions such as high blood pressure, angina, high cholesterol, and hardening of the arteries (plaque).
 It grows in temperate climates worldwide and has several hundred members in its genus.
 The fruit, leaves, and flower all have medicinal uses.
 Hawthorn fruit is also used to make jelly, ketchup, and chutney.

-Hawthorn is rich in over sixty flavonoids 1 which act as antioxidants and anti-inflammatories.
+Hawthorn is rich in flavonoids (more than 60) 1 which act as antioxidants and anti-inflammatories.
 These can be found in not just the berries, but also in the leaves and flowers.
+It is thought that they help strengthen the heart so that it beats strongly but slowly.
+They relax the blood vessels which results in lower blood pressure.

 Disclaimer: These statements have not been evaluated by the FDA and are not intended to diagnose or treat any disease.